-Washington DC shooting: Two shot as police tell people to ‘shelter in place’
+Washington DC shooting: Three shot as police tell people to ‘shelter in place’

 Howard University law students reportedly heard gunfire nearby

-Washington, DC, police are responding to a reported shooting with two victims, they announced on Friday, calling it an “active threat” and urging residents near the effected area to “shelter in place”
+Washington, DC, police are responding to a shooting in the Van Ness neighbourhood with at least three victims, they announced on Friday, calling it an “active threat” and urging residents near the effected area to “shelter in place”

 “There is a large police presence in the area.
 Updates will follow,” they wrote on social media.

+“We heard so many shots go off,” a Howard University law student added.
+“Everybody stopped their cars.
+We were nearly bumper to bumper.
+We all stopped.
+We didn’t know what to do.
+Then we heard another round go off.
+It was at least 20 shots.”

+“After hearing the gunshots, I went to the back window, saw kids coming out of the school and frantically running to either side,” he said.
+“Then I went to the basement, saw people hiding under the car.
+More gunshots.”

 Live news feeds showed at least a dozen police cars responding to the shooting.
+An armoured truck was also deployed in response to the incident.

+Heavily armed police officers with rifles were also present on the scene, pointing their guns upward at what appeared to be the upper floors of a building.

 Videos from near the reported shooting location, near Edmund Burke Middle School and 4101 NW Connecticut Avenue, showed multiple police officers heading towards the scene.